SuperTapood/Cudheart/roadmap.md

 add and improve the library using the ideas i dumped onto the following list:

+- [ ] calling emptyLike on a stringtype is 100% gonna be a problem lmao (maybe call T() and add default constructor)
 - [ ] integrate std functions for optimization
 - [ ] revamp namespaces and make sure each one is self contained (does not contain stuff from other namespaces)
 - [ ] convert m_str to private
+- [ ] copy getters and setters to string type
 - [ ] add getsize to string type
 - [ ] make sure assert match size and assert match shape (what are you even doing bro) works the way its expected to work lol (default axis -1 checks restrictly, 0 for length = width, 1 for length = height)
 - [ ] implement cuda samples and their helpers